 5. Make Sure the Students Understand the Rules and the Importance

-Just because you have repeatedly said, that does not mean students know what they mean.
-People talk for several reasons, so keep your expectations of the students moderate.
-Joking around is cool as far as the students stay focused on what you have allocated for them to do.
+Just because you repeat rules over and over again does not mean that students know what they mean.
+Joking around is cool as far as the students staying focused on what you have allocated for them to do.
 Not every student finds it easy to stay focused all day long.
 For those students, you should keep a box with fidget toys.

-There is so much to handle in a day, and knowing what to teach can help you make things easy with the students.
+There is so much to handle in a day.
+Having a daily lesson plan can help you stay organized and not lose focus.
 The right classroom management strategies can help to come up with plans that work for your style of teaching, put up with all learners, go with academic standards, and aggravate the curious mind of your students.
 It may sound herculean, but the more effort you put into it, the better you’ll become.
-An orderly planned day can make a significant difference.
+Planning lessons ahead can make a significant difference.

-To manage your classroom well, you need to be able to pass your message; you aren’t just a teacher, when your students feel your passion and know where you are heading with what you are teaching them, they will be invited to learn more and get actively involved in the learning process.
+To manage your classroom well, you need to be able to pass on your message; you are more than just a teacher.
+When your students feel your passion and understand where you are heading with what you are teaching them, they will get actively involved in the learning process.